gitbiruk2010/Custom-Interactive-Dice-Roller-App-in-Android/README.md

 ## Installation

-To install and run the app on your Android device: DiceRoller.apk
+To install and run the app on your Android device: https://github.com/gitbiruk2010/Custom-Interactive-Dice-Roller-App-in-Android/blob/main/app/DiceRoller.apk

 1. Download the APK file from the
 2. Transfer the APK file to your Android device.